-Molly Jamieson Eberhardt has nearly a decade of experience working in the fields of education and international development, both as a teacher and now as an expert in program evaluation and using evidence-based approaches to improve learning outcomes.
+Molly Jamieson Eberhardt has more than a decade of experience working in the fields of education and international development, both as a teacher and now as an expert in program evaluation and using evidence-based approaches to improve learning outcomes.

 Ms. Eberhardt has also designed and conducted program evaluations that combine rigorous qualitative and quantitative data collection.
-She completed a review of a chain of low-cost private schools in Ghana and an evaluation of citizen-led learning assessments carried out in seven countries.
+She completed a review of low-cost private schools in Ghana and an evaluation of citizen-led learning assessments carried out in seven countries.

 Before joining R4D, Ms. Eberhardt worked at the Rockefeller Foundation supporting its global health and social and economic security initiatives.
 She was a Teach For America corps member and spent three years teaching secondary mathematics in Philadelphia and at KIPP Public Charter Schools in Washington, DC.